5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 ```
 </details>

-## Method 2: Using AMD Radeon Patches by mattystonie
+## Method 2: Using AMD Radeon Patches by mattystonnie
 **Disclaimer**: Use at your own risk!
 In general, these patches have to be regarded as "experimental".
-They may work as intentend but that's not guaranteed.
+They may work as intended but that's not guaranteed.

-1. Choose the SSDT matching your GPU model contained in the "mattystonie" Folder and export it as `.aml`.
+1. Choose the SSDT matching your GPU model contained in the "mattystonnie" Folder and export it as `.aml`.
     - For **RX 580**: Use `SSDT-RX580.aml`
     - For **RX 5500/5500XT**: Use `SSDT-RX5500XT.aml`
     - For **RX 5600/5700/5700XT**: Use `SSDT-RX5700XT.aml`
     - For **RX Vega 64**: Use `SSDT-RXVega64.aml`
 2. Add the following Kexts to `/Volumes/EFI/EFI/OC/Kexts` and config.plist:
-    - `DAGPM.kext` &rarr; Enables `AGPM` (Apple Graphics Power Management) Controller for AMD Cards.
+    - `DAGPM.kext` &rarr; Enables `AGPM` (Apple Graphics Power Management) Controller for AMD Cards which optimizes power consumption.
     - `Lilu.kext`
     - `Whatevergreen.kext`
 3. Add Boot-arg `agdpmod=pikera` (for Navi GPUs only!) &rarr; Fixes black screen issues on some GPUs.